groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly/documenttablerelationcollection/_index.md

 | index | int | The zero-based index of the relation to return. |

 **Returns:**
-[DocumentTableRelation](../../com.groupdocs.assembly/documenttablerelation) - A com.groupdocs.assembly.DocumentTableRelation instance from the collection at the specified index.
+[DocumentTableRelation](../../com.groupdocs.assembly/documenttablerelation) - A [DocumentTableRelation](../../com.groupdocs.assembly/documenttablerelation) instance from the collection at the specified index.
 ### getCount() {#getCount--}
 ```
 public int getCount()
 ```

-Gets the total number of com.groupdocs.assembly.DocumentTableRelation objects in the collection.
+Gets the total number of [DocumentTableRelation](../../com.groupdocs.assembly/documenttablerelation) objects in the collection.

 **Returns:**
-int - The total number of com.groupdocs.assembly.DocumentTableRelation objects in the collection.
+int - The total number of [DocumentTableRelation](../../com.groupdocs.assembly/documenttablerelation) objects in the collection.